 The country’s distinct culture has also been strongly influenced by the native Maori people of the island.
 Many of New Zealand’s cultural traditions come from the Maori people, including the traditional “haka” performed at the start of New Zealand’s rugby games.

-As the filming location for the Lord of the Rings movie trilogy, New Zealand is known for its stunning countryside but there are also some great cities, including Auckland, Christchurch and Wellington.
+As the filming location for the Lord of the Rings movie trilogy, New Zealand is known for its stunning landscapes but there are also some great cities, including Auckland, Christchurch and Wellington.

-All eight of the country’s universities rank in the , with the most international universities in the world.
+All eight of the country’s universities rank in the Times Higher Education World University Rankings, with the University of Auckland ranking among the top 20 for the Impact Rankings.
 The country is known for its strong postgraduate opportunities and high quality of education.

-Below is a guide on all the things you’ll need to consider if you’re interested in studying abroad in New Zealand.
+Below is a guide on all the things you’ll need to consider if you’re interested in studying abroad at a university in New Zealand.

 How do you apply to study in New Zealand?